 Content Access Controls

 Protect your cloud applications with access controls at the content level.
 Your IT administrator can create policies to classify and tag your cloud content.
-This makes it easy to segregate data at the device and application level, and set up document encryption, tracking, and revocation.
-Your employees can benefit from email encryption, and your IT can block the sharing of sensitive information like credit card or social security numbers.
-Ongoing monitoring of shared files helps you respond to potential leaks, and machine learning detects signs of email impersonation in real time.
+This makes it easy to segregate data at the device and application-level and set up document encryption, tracking, and revocation.
+Your employees can benefit from email encryption, and your IT can block the sharing of sensitive information like credit cards or social security numbers.
+Ongoing monitoring of shared files helps you respond to potential leaks, and machine learning detects signs of email impersonation in real-time.
 These security strategies can be enforced across your Windows 10 devices, with the option for additional security via multi-factor authentication.

 Identifying, assessing, and mitigating cyber risk is a full-time job.
 If you are looking for assistance implementing Microsoft Azure's robust suite of security services, our consultants can help.
 From industry best practices to employee education, our team can help ensure you're optimizing your security investments.
 To learn more, reach out to iCorps for a free consultation.